Tinche/aiosteady/README.rst

 A ``Throttler`` supports two operations: consuming and peeking.

-* ``await Throttler.consume("a_key")`` (``consume`` because it consumes bucket resources) attempts to put the given number of drops (default 1) from the bucket at the given key.
+* ``await Throttler.consume("a_key")`` (``consume`` because it consumes bucket resources) attempts to put the given number of drops (default 1) into the bucket at the given key.
 It returns an instance of ``aiosteady.leakybucket.ThrottleResult``, with fields for: